iwahbe/rdma-fs/README.md

 Given FUSE, the main design followed.
 I built a server that sat on the host (chimera), and a client that runs on the accelerator.
-They begin by generating a TCP connection, which is used to initiate a RDMA handshake.
+They begin by generating a TCP connection, which is used to initiate an RDMA handshake.
 After that, all communication occurs by reading and writing to the fixed size buffer.
 We store a fixed size `enum` (tagged union), and read the tag to determine which operation is requested.
-Each payload contains the information for both a request and a reply, allowing the client to validate it's reply and allowing the server to perform minimal writes to shared memory.
+Each payload contains the information for both a request and a reply, allowing the client to validate its reply and allowing the server to perform minimal writes to shared memory.
 Each message corresponds to a file system syscall, and thus a FUSE request (except `Exit` and `Null`).
 When received by the server, it responds with an associated method on the `LocalData`